FLORENCE TO ROME

 - Deluxe accommodations

-- All breakfasts, one picnic lunch, cold drinks and snacks along the way
+- All breakfasts, cold drinks and snacks along the way

 - All dinners with unrestricted menus